mjordan/createbag/README.md

 ## Usage

-Command line usage is provided here.
-However, it is possible on both Linux and Windows to create shortcuts, which would allow end users to start the program by doubleclicking on an icon.
+Command line usage is documented here.
+However, it is possible on both Linux and Windows to create operating-system-specific shortcuts, which would allow end users to start the program by clicking or double clicking on an icon.

 Invoke the utility from the command line like this: